Casper Market Cap Reaches $283.40 Million (CSPR)

 - Lunar (LNR) traded 0.7% lower against the dollar and now trades at $0.0335 or 0.00000199 BTC.

-Casper launched on May 12th, 2021.
+Casper was first traded on May 12th, 2021.
 Casper’s total supply is 11,374,613,944 coins and its circulating supply is 10,601,238,213 coins.
-The official website for Casper is casper.network.
+Casper’s official message board is casper.network/network/blog.
 The Reddit community for Casper is https://reddit.com/r/caspercspr and the currency’s Github account can be viewed here.
+Casper’s official website is casper.network.
 Casper’s official Twitter account is @casper_network.
-The official message board for Casper is casper.network/network/blog.

 Casper Coin Trading

-It is usually not possible to buy alternative cryptocurrencies such as Casper directly using US dollars.
-Investors seeking to acquire Casper should first buy Ethereum or Bitcoin using an exchange that deals in US dollars such as Gemini, Changelly or GDAX.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Casper using one of the exchanges listed above.
+It is usually not presently possible to buy alternative cryptocurrencies such as Casper directly using U.S. dollars.
+Investors seeking to acquire Casper should first buy Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Changelly, Coinbase or GDAX.
+Investors can then use their newly-acquired Bitcoin or Ethereum to buy Casper using one of the exchanges listed above.

 new TradingView.widget( { “width”: 600, “height”: 400, “symbol”: “CSPRUSD”, “interval”: “D”, “timezone”: “Etc/UTC”, “theme”: “Light”, “style”: “1”, “locale”: “en”, “toolbar_bg”: “#f1f3f6”, “enable_publishing”: false, “allow_symbol_change”: true, “referral_id”: “2588”} );